Laura Manning | Founder & Editor-in-Chief

 Ron Dubreuil | UIC Faculty Advisor

 Dr. Ron Dubreuil has been a faculty member in biology at UIC since 2001.
-He earned a B.S. in biology at Bradley University and her PhD in biology right here at UIC.
-After a postdoc on the east coast her returned to Chicago as an Assistant Professor in 1991.
+He earned a B.S. in biology at Bradley University and his PhD in biology right here at UIC.
+After a postdoc on the east coast he returned to Chicago as an Assistant Professor in 1991.
 He teaches courses in cell biology to graduate and undergraduate students.
-And recently he laughed a popular Honor's College course on science and the media.
+And recently he taught a popular Honor's College course on science and the media.
 Research in the Dubreuil lab is aimed at understanding how dietary fat is absorbed and processed by organisms ranging from fruit flies to humans.

 Bill Burton | Editorial Advisor